alibagherifam/kavoshgar/README.md

 ![Banner](https://raw.github.com/alibagherifam/kavoshgar/master/banner.png)

-Kavoshgar is a Simple Service Discovery Protocol (SSDP) written in Kotlin.
+Kavoshgar is a Simple Service Discovery Protocol (SSDP) for JVM written in Kotlin.

-As a demo, I also developed a LAN messenger on top of it.
+As a demo, I also developed a LAN messenger on top of it for both Android and Desktop using KMP.

 ## SSDP